arya2004/xphyrus/README.md

 above loadballancer in different namespace authservice-cip:80  put this in appsett.prod.json for url

+# PS

+Will continue this project on personal level.
+Fork/Continuation of EDI 3 Storage files on k8s are platform-sensitive.
+I have azure PVC/PV ones, but since my azure balance is over, will support the MikiKube ones.
+Will switch to RabbitMQ from Azure Serivce Bus.
+Below is written by GPT, so ignore it, i guess :0

 # Microservice-based Online Assessment Platform

 This repository contains the source code and documentation for a Microservice-based Online Assessment (OA) platform built using ASP.NET Core for the backend and Angular for the frontend.
 This platform is designed to facilitate online assessments and examinations, offering a scalable and flexible solution for organizations to conduct assessments efficiently.